ASFHyP3/geospatial-ai-tutorials/NAS/running_s1floods_onnas.md

 mkdir terramind && cd terramind
 ```
 ## Prepare input files
-In your `terramind` directory `git clone` this repository, and copy the NAS submission script and the model python script to the current directory:
+In your `terramind` directory, clone this repository (`terramind-docs`) and copy the NAS submission script and the model Python script to the current directory:

 ```bash
 git clone https://github.com/ASFHyP3/terramind-docs.git